- Education and Science»

 Men tried to “skirmish” against lice: they removed bits of clothing, in private, and squashed the little creatures against their fingernails.
-Others boiled their clothing in water-filled kettles, or perhaps bathed on more occasions, etc. In a short period of time, however, the lice reappeared.
+Others boiled their clothing in water-filled kettles hung over the fire.
+Some men, perhaps, bathed on more occasions, etc. In a short period of time, however, the lice reappeared.
 Once the infestation began, it was nearly impossible to prevent.
 To regularly bathe, and wash and air-out bedding and clothing, was the most successful method of lice-prevention, but those steps were practiced too sparingly by the troops during the War.

 In addition to the lack of hygiene, poor sanitation practices were widespread.
 Trash was often disposed-of improperly, with much of it simply thrown away from the tents, if thrown away at all.
 Much trash accumulated within the camp confines, which led to greater vermin infestation.
 Cockroaches overran trash piles and made their way to food storage areas.
 Mice and rats gnawed their way from the trash dumps to the food storage crates and barrels to the very haversacks of the troops.
 Flies bred within the refuse, and mosquitoes emerged from puddles that were often found within the trash piles.
 Both swarmed, and bit, man and animal alike.

 Human waste, normally deposited in private outhouses at home, was deposited into open air latrines used by the entire camp.
+Latrines were trenches dug into the earth, and were bordered lengthwise by a wooden fence on each side over which troops would sit or stand and "complete business" into the trench.
 These latrines were not always dug upwind, and were often found near sources of fresh water.
 The result was contamination.
 In addition, human modesty and dignity often caused men to forego the public latrines.
 Instead, many completed their business behind bushes or into the very water sources used for drinking water for each camp, causing even more widespread health hazards.